Skip to main content

 Number of GPUs per run

-Defines the number of GPUs to use for a single run when training the model.
+This setting defines the number of GPUs to use for a single run when training the model.
 A single run might represent a single fold, a single seed run or a single grid search run.

 example